zixiaoma1991/zixiaoma1991.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a distinguished postdoctoral fellow at the University of Washington with affiliation in the Department of Electrical and Computer Engineering and the Clean Energy Institute, hosted by [Baosen Zhang](https://zhangbaosen.github.io/).
+I am an assistant professor in the Department of Electrical and Computer Engineering at SUNY Binghamton University.
+Before that, I was a distinguished postdoctoral fellow at the University of Washington affiliated with the Department of Electrical and Computer Engineering and the Clean Energy Institute, hosted by [Baosen Zhang](https://zhangbaosen.github.io/).
 I obtained my Ph.D. in Electrical and Computer Engineering from Iowa State University, advised by [Zhaoyu Wang](https://wzy.ece.iastate.edu/).

-My research interests include modeling, control, optimization and machine learning for power systems.
+My research interests include modeling, control, optimization and machine learning for power systems with high penetration of renewable energy resources.
 Here is my [CV](https://zixiaoma1991.github.io/files/CV.pdf).

-I am excited to join the Department of Electrical and Computer Engineering at SUNY Binghamton University as an Assistant Professor starting Fall 2024.

 Openings
 ===

-I am seeking self-motivated Ph.D. students to join our group at SUNY Binghamton University, with opportunities starting in Fall 2024, Spring 2025, or Fall 2025.
+I am seeking self-motivated Ph.D. students to join our group at SUNY Binghamton University, with opportunities starting in Spring 2025 or Fall 2025.
 We are particularly interested in students with backgrounds or strong interest in the following areas:

 - Renewable Energy Systems and Microgrids
 - Control Theory and Engineering